GAZ Valdai

 The GAZ-3310 Valdai (Валдай) is a medium-class flat bed truck (category N2 MCV) formerly produced from late 2004 until 2015 at the Gorky Automobile Plant in Russia.
 It differs from the "GAZelle" light commercial vehicle in that it does require a category C driver's license.
 The production of the truck ended in December 2015.
+In 2020, a new generation of the Valdai was launched, called the Valdai NEXT.